High-speed rail in Italy: Naples–Bari

 The construction of the line from Naples to Bari began in 2015 and will cut Naples–Bari journeys from four to two hours.
 Totaling €6.2 billion for the whole project, the final €2.1 billion needed to complete the project was approved in 2019.
 The completion of the line is projected for 2027.

 Palermo–Catania

-Palermo and Catania, Sicily's largest cities, are currently connected by a double-track railway which is limited to a single-track section between Catenanuova and Bicocca (near Catania).
-This requires trains to stop and wait for the train from the opposite direction to pass.
-The first step to improving this line is doubling this single-track section of 38 kilometers.
+Palermo and Catania, Sicily's largest cities, are currently connected by a single-track railway which limits speed and capacity of the line.
+Currently works are under way to achieve higher speeds and a double-track layout, with the first section of 38 km being under construction between Bicocca and Catenanuova.
 This will enable a higher maximum speed of 200 km/h compared to the current 90 km/h.
 Construction started in 2019 at a cost of €415 million.
 The work on both tracks is expected to finish in 2023.
 Eventually, further improvements as part of the entire €8 billion project will enable a maximum speed of 250 km/h on the line.
 The upgrade of the line will reduce the journey time between Palermo and Catania to one hour and 45 minutes in 2025, saving one hour.